mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 }
 ```

-The key differences are:
+The key differences between these interfaces:

-LangChain4jPoemService takes a raw string prompt
+- `LangChain4jPoemService` takes a raw string prompt
-TemplatedPoemService uses a structured PoemInstructions object and connects to a JTE template
+- `TemplatedPoemService` uses a structured `PoemInstructions` object and connects to a JTE template, providing better
+  organization and type safety.

+### 8.4.
 Putting It All Together

-Now we connect everything in one method for convenience:
+Now we connect everything in the application's main method:

 ```java
 public static void main(String[] args) {